 Revenue was fully recognized for this agreement in the year ended December 31, 2017.
-During the year ended December 31, 2017, the Company recognized revenue of \$0.2 million.
-There was no deferred revenue relating to the CRF Agreement as of December 31, 2017, December 31, 2018 and June 30, 2019 (unaudited).
-No amount was due from CRF under the CRF Agreement as of December 31, 2017, December 31, 2018 and June 30, 2019 (unaudited).
+There was no deferred revenue relating to the CRF Agreement as of December 31, 2018 and 2019.
+No amount was due from CRF under the CRF Agreement as of December 31, 2018 and 2019.

 No adjustment was necessary upon adoption of ASC 606.
-The Company elected to use the practical expedient permitted related to adoption, which does not require the Company to apply ASC 606 to contracts that are completed as of the date of initial application.
+The Company elected to use the practical expedient permitted related to adoption, which does not require the Company to apply ASC 606 to contracts that are completed as of the date of initial application